 Sui Park: In “Suitable” and “Bloom”, I try to represent and reinterpret moments of evolving nature.
 I apply traditional basketry patterns and techniques, which can be thought of as units and modules in a slow yet systematic building process of our nature.
 The basketry weaving creates an organic unity of a firm structure while establishing the character of a unique curvature.
 Usage of transparent monofilament adds to bringing out underlying mystic features and uncountable facets of our remarkable nature.

 Sui Park: The last few pieces express more curvatures in the forms.
 With more dense curvatures, I think the forms become more specific and identifiable that they may be viewed more closely to some actual objects in nature.
-What I reinterpret through the curvature have pertained and encapsulated changes and dynamics.
-They make me wonder how they may have come about them.
+What I reinterpret through the curvature has pertained and encapsulated changes and dynamics.
+They make me wonder how they may have come about.
 They inspire me to reflect on my experiences, thoughts, and sentiments which are integrated into the final pieces.

 Inspiration from nature